Independent African news, markets, culture and politics.

 Ethiopia, Niger plan to build nuclear plants with Russia's Rosatom

-Ethiopia has signed an agreement with Russia to construct a nuclear power plant, marking a significant development in the east African nation’s energy sector.
-The deal was finalized between the Ethiopian Electric Power Company and Russian state-owned entity Rosatom during a nuclear energy forum in Moscow.
-As part of the agreement, the two parties will create a detailed construction plan and a roadmap for the technical and economic foundation of the project, as well as an intergovernmental agreement to proceed.
+Ethiopia has signed an agreement with Russia to construct a nuclear power plant, marking a significant development in the East African nation’s energy sector.
+The deal was finalized between the Ethiopian Electric Power Company and the Russian state‑owned entity Rosatom during a nuclear energy forum in Moscow.
+Under the agreement, the two parties will create a detailed construction plan and a roadmap for the technical and economic foundation of the project, as well as an intergovernmental accord to move forward.
+It also includes provisions for training staff to operate the plant and develop Ethiopia’s nuclear sector, a step expected to boost the country’s energy generation capacity and reduce reliance on traditional sources.

 Russian President Vladimir Putin emphasized his country’s commitment to fulfilling its nuclear contract obligations, regardless of the political situation.
 He stressed that ensuring nuclear safety and the physical security of nuclear facilities is an absolute priority for Russia.
-Putin also announced plans to launch the world’s first nuclear energy system with a closed fuel cycle by 2030, which will reuse over 90% of spent fuel and help solve the problem of radioactive waste and uranium supply.
+Putin also announced plans to launch the world’s first nuclear energy system with a closed fuel cycle by 2030, which would reuse over 90 % of spent fuel and help solve the problems of radioactive waste and uranium supply.

 Scroll to Top